Clare’s thriving practice has helped countless mothers and newborns form healthy and positive feeding experiences.

 but I cannot always help if:

-• your baby is unable to suck efficiently at the breast (some babies can’t) even though he has no obvious problem such as tongue-tie
+- your baby is unable to suck efficiently at the breast even if he is latched on perfectly and has no obvious problems such as a tongue-tie.
+Some lambs need to be bottle-fed & so do some babies!

 Yes.
 I am happy to give informed and unbiased advice on all equipment, including: